Embrace the skin you're in

 Your diet plays a key role in supporting skin health.
 Eating a varied diet rich in seasonal wholefoods helps ensure a natural intake of essential nutrients that nourish skin from within.
 The Mediterranean diet, which focuses on plant‑based foods and healthy fats, are widely considered beneficial for overall health and can be particularly supportive of healthy, radiant‑looking skin.

 If you’re wondering 'what vitamin is best for skin?', it's important to know that there is no one vitamin that's best.
 Nourishing the body with a diverse, vitamin-rich diet is key to supporting both overall health and radiant skin.
-Here are a couple of skin‑loving foods to include in your diet - you may be surprised to discover you’re already enjoying some of these foods already!
+Here are a few skin‑loving foods to include in your diet - you may be surprised to discover you’re already enjoying some of these foods already!

 - Cold‑water fatty fish (salmon, mackerel): Rich in omega-3 fatty acids, which support skin hydration, help regulate inflammation, and may protect against UV-induced damage.